IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, and consider Linters configuration was useful to you,  you can give me a ⭐️ so I can be highly motivated by your support.
+If you like this project, and consider this information useful to you,  you can give me a ⭐️ so I can be highly motivated by your support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>